Song Hye-kyo: Endorsements

 From 2001 to 2005, Song became a model and endorser for Etude House, being their longest-serving model during that time.
 In 2008, Song was chosen as by Laneige to be its global brand ambassador.
 In December 2017, Song was named as brand ambassador for Sulwhasoo, a South Korean luxury skincare subsidiary brand of Amorepacific Corporation.
 In 2018, Song became the Asia-Pacific brand ambassador of the luxury heritage jewellery house for Chaumet.
 Since 2024, she has been global ambassador for Chaumet along with Cha Eun-woo.
 In 2021, she became the first Korean brand ambassador of the Italian fashion house Fendi.
 In January 2025, Song was selected as the first Asia-Pacific skincare and makeup ambassador for the French luxury beauty house Guerlain.
+As of January 2026, Song officially became a global ambassador for Guerlain.
+On September 18, 2026, Song was appointed as a brand ambassador for the Italian luxury fashion house Bottega Veneta.

 Philanthropy

 Song frequently makes large charitable donations.
 In October 2013, Song donated 1,000 tickets to the Busan International Film Festival for underprivileged young people in the Busan area.
 In July 2014, Song purchased 800 tickets for the Seoul International Women's Film Festival and donated them to the Korean Psychological Association and the Magdalena Community.
 In December 2016, Song made a donation to the Beautiful Foundation, to be used to support education for low-income students who dream of becoming design experts.
 In July 2017, Song donated 100 million won to Seoul National University Children's Hospital.
 In March 2022, Song donated to Korean Red Cross to help the victims of the massive wildfire that started in Uljin, North Gyeongsang Province and has spread to Samcheok, Gangwon.